pshrmn/hickory/docs/api/InMemory.md

 ## Options

+* `locations` - An array of location objects or strings.

+* `index` - The index of the "current" location in the locations array.

 * `query` - An object with two required properties: `parse` and `stringify`.

   * `parse` - A function that will convert a search string to a query value.
 This function should return a default value when it is called with no arguments.